 The following measures might help prevent endocrine problems in children.

-- Healthy diet and regular physical activity can help avoid lifestyle-induced hormonal imbalances that lead to diseases such as diabetes, which affects 35 out of 10,000 US youths, according to a CDC report.
+- A healthy diet and regular physical activity can help avoid lifestyle-induced hormonal imbalances that lead to diseases such as diabetes, which affects 35 out of 10,000 US youths, according to a CDC report.

 - Regular medical follow-ups may help to identify hormonal imbalances before the symptoms develop if there is a family history or any suspicion of imbalance.